superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ### Semantic Retrieval Evaluation

-This stage of evaluation goes into iteration with the other 2 previous stages as it puts them to a litmus test.
+This stage of evaluation goes into iteration with the previous two stages as it puts them to a litmus test.

-We may have to go back and forth frequently.
+Retrieval is driving component of the RAG and may need to be addressed as a classic information retrieval evaluation problem.

+One of the keys to evaluate information retrieval is to establish the expectations from the returned results , which will help us identifying our reference metrics and important parameters to establish if the documents retrieved at this stage are relevant to the expected information need.

+There are existing metrics to guide and define our baseline like Precision and Recall or their combination F1 Score.
+We have others metrics like DCG and NDCG to take into account the relevance in regards to the inclusion or rank of relevant documents in the results.

+Although the nature of semantic information retrieval poses a bit of challenge at this stage, as the documents are retrieved beyond the keywords/synonyms/token enrichment-matching.

+The essence of an idea here is to build a reference evaluation set aka [Golden Set]("https://www.luigisbox.com/search-glossary/golden-set/").
+We could also leverage [T5 Model]("https://huggingface.co/docs/transformers/model_doc/t5") to generate a starter pack for evaluation.

+The golden set is a fundamental component in information retrieval evaluation, that helps in defining characteristics of reference standard for assessing the performance, effectiveness, and relevance of retrieval algorithm.
+It provides a common ground for objective comparison and improvement of retrieval process/algorithm.

 ### End-to-End Evaluation